josola/Bingo-Card-Generator/README.md

 <B>Bingo Card Generator</B><br>
-Prints five columns and five rows of pseudo random numbers.
+Prints five columns and five rows of pseudo random numbers to a CSV file for data merge.

 Each column follows bingo rules: